isaaclyman/novel-word-count-obsidian/README.md

 - "Created 1/22/2022" => "1/22/2022/c"
 - "Updated 1/22/2022" => "1/22/2022/u"

+**Alignment.** Choose where data is displayed relative to file/folder names: inline, right-aligned, or below.

 **Reanalyze all documents.** Triggers a recount of all documents in the vault.
 Useful if you've made changes outside of Obsidian.
 (A hotkey binding is available for this command.)

 **Debug mode.** Enables debugging output to the developer console, which may be useful if you need to report an issue.